Ryan Ashley: Ink Master

 In late 2016, Ashley appeared on Ink Master, a reality competition television series in which tattoo artists participate in artistic challenges to outlast other competitors and receive the season's title and monetary prize.
 Ashley was the eighth season's champion, the first woman to win the title.
 Mic noted the occasion as a moment for female tattoo artists, who are subject to social stigmas in a male-dominated profession.
 Under Ashley, the women on the show formed an alliance to outlast their competitors.
 The show's executive producer said it was the first time such an alliance had held throughout the season.
 With only five years of tattoo experience, she won the title as a relative newcomer.
 She entered the show to develop new areas of tattooing expertise and test herself.
 She had been approached to participate in previous seasons of the show, but declined for scheduling conflicts.

 Ashley is featured in the two seasons of Ink Master: Angels, a spin-off from Ink Master in which Ashley and several co-competitors from the main series' eighth season traveled across the United States to face off against local tattoo artists.
 Winners received spots in the next season of Ink Master.
 The show appeared on Paramount Network in 2017 and 2018.
 Angels was originally planned as a one-hour special with the same premise, but expanded into a full-season spin-off.
 Ashley later served as a judge in another spin-off, Ink Master: Grudge Match (2019).
-Ashley returned to Ink Master as a judge in 2022 (season 14), as part of a revamped show format.
+As part of the show's revamped format, Ashley returned to Ink Master as a judge in 2022 (season 14) and continued into the 15th season the next year.

+She owns Elysium Studios, a tattoo parlor in a restored church in Grand Junction, Colorado, with her husband.
+Elysium hosts tattoo guest and resident artists based on Ashley's connections with Ink Master.

 Personal life

 Ashley was formerly engaged to Josh Balz, former keyboardist in the metal band Motionless in White.
 She married tattooer Arlo DiCristina in late 2019.
 Their son, Atheus, was born in May 2020.
 She announced both her relationship with DiCristina and her pregnancy on covers of Inked magazine.

 She returned to New York City in 2018.
-As of 2019, she lives and works in Grand Junction, Colorado.
+As of 2019, she lives and works in Grand Junction, Colorado, where she and DiCristina own Elysium Studios.

+Ashley posted to her Instagram account on May 30, 2024, that she was going through a divorce.